Smooth and creamy this easy Instant Pot Mac and Cheese with Velveeta has a marvelous cheesy sauce.

 - 1 tablespoon minced onion flakes optional

 - Add pasta and broth into the Instant Pot; use the saute setting to get broth boiling.
-Then lock the lid into place and using choose high pressure.
+Then lock the lid into place and choose high pressure.
 Pressure cook for 5 minutes.

 - When the timer sounds, use the quick release, then carefully remove the lid.
 Stir the pasta and test for desired doneness.
-Most or all of the broth should be absorbed, so there's not need to drain.
+Most or all of the broth should be absorbed, so there's no need to drain.

 - Add remaining ingredients to the pot and stir with a long handled spoon until cheese is melted.
 If cheese doesn't melt easily replace the lid for a minute or two and stir again.